What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 Bodybuilders tend to have larger muscles due to years of heavy weightlifting, but they do not need to worry about being able to throw powerful punches or movements quickly.

-This means that for people who wonder what muscles does boxing work, while boxing ‘works’ a lot of the body’s muscles, it does not necessarily train them to grow stronger or become larger.
+This means that while boxing engages many of the body’s muscles, it doesn’t necessarily train them to grow stronger or become larger.

 Frequently Asked Questions